-Since joining MASS MoCA in 2000, Blair has bounced between fundraising, real estate development, economic research, financial and business support for artists, and artist residency services.
-He founded the Assets for Artists program in 2007, and the Studios at MASS MoCA in 2015, and also co-founded Makers’ Mill, the makerspace in North Adams, in 2015 (that was a busy year!).
-He is also a former Peace Corps volunteer who served in Cote d'Ivoire.
+Since joining MASS MoCA in 2000, Blair has worn many hats at the museum: fundraising, real estate development, economic impact research, alternative energy project management, financial and business coaching for artists, and artist residency services.
+He founded the Assets for Artists program in 2007, and the Studios at MASS MoCA in 2015, and continues to steer the growth of both programs.
+Blair is also a former Peace Corps volunteer who served in Cote d'Ivoire.

 Carolyn joined the team in 2017 after relocating as part of the North Adams Project.
 An artist herself, she is interested in the traces that people leave on material objects.
 She received her BFA from Carnegie Mellon University in 2009, and her MFA from the University of Michigan in 2016, along with a certificate in Museum Studies.
 She is excited to be working to help provide support to fellow artists.
 When not if the office or studio, you can find Carolyn trail running with her dog.